Open-Telecoms-Data/open-fibre-data-standard/docs/reference/data_model.md

 This section provides a definition for each entity in the data model, including a description, relationships to other entities, and attributes.

+Relationships are listed from the perspective of the entity that holds the reference.
+Inverse relationships are not shown separately.See the [#overview] diagram for a full view of how entities relate to each other.

 Some attributes refer to [codelists](codelists.md) to limit and standardise the possible values of the attribute.
 In such cases, a link to the codelist is provided in the attribute's description.

 ### Network